This printable camping theme set will help you easily and quickly transform your dramatic play center into a campground, campsite, or a State Park.

 You can use these printable name tags to designate roles for the children playing in the camping center.
 Just print, laminate, and use yarn or badge clips and your campers can wear these name tags as a reminder of their role.

 No camping experience would be complete without S’Mores!
 You can find a free printable picture recipe for kids to make their own safe and easy “Indoor S’Mores” HERE.

 Another free picture recipe for S’more trail mix.
 Read all about it and download this freebie on the blog HERE.

 Free S’More Trail Mix Picture Recipe Printable

 This fishing activity is super fun!
 I used an inflatable baby pool for the pond.
 Learn how to make your own magnetic fishing poles students can use to catch fish HERE.
 Run copies of the fish on colored paper, the pattern is included in Dramatic Play Camping kit available below.
-Students can record the lengths of the fish they catch using the printable also included in the kit.
+Students can record the lengths of the fish they catch with their fishing pole using the printable also included in the kit.

 161 pages of printable props to help you easily transform your dramatic play center into a campsite, campground, or State Park.
 Includes literacy, oral language, and writing opportunities that align…